 My remarks:

-I think that this is a loop hole by NTA which was there in the past years as well because paper leaks could happen easily as they are printed way before exam dates and transported to local banks through private porters and wealthy people can get them
+I think that this is a loop hole by NTA which was there in the past years as well because paper leaks could happen easily as they are printed way before exam dates and transported to local banks through private porters and wealthy people can get them.
+It came into highlight in 2024 because this time the syllabus was reduced, paper was comparatively easier (according to reports) and 2024 batch was a non-covid batch (both 2 years were offline for them), so we could see a quality difference.